 Overscan can be turned off with the display manufacturer’s control settings when using a PC as a source.

 Unless you have changed how the window was resized, the minimize, maximize, and restore buttons are not controlled by the program.
 If the maximize state is very similar to the restore state, it simply means that you left it that way when you minimized it.

-Initially, the user thought that the maximum or minimum restore problem only occurs in Microsoft Office applications such as Word, Excel, PowerPoint, etc., but then realized and reported that the problem also occurs in File Explorer and other Windows 10 applications and programs.
+This user initially believed that the maximum or minimum restore problem only occurred in Microsoft Office applications such as Word, Excel, PowerPoint, etc., but became aware that other Windows 10 applications and programs also experienced the problem.

 What is the cause of non-recoverable programs in Windows 10?

 It serves two purposes: to maximize or to revert back to the previous view.
 I would revert back, then drag the edges and click drag when the double-arrow appears to resize as desired.